czheo/syntax_sugar_python/README.md

 This lib adds some syntactic sugar to Python.

 NOTE: This is merely a prototype.
+Only tested under Python 3.6.0.
 Everything is evolving.

 Inspired by https://github.com/matz/streem.